Azure/azure-devops-cli-extension/doc/permissions.md

 ## Understanding security tokens

-Tokens are arbitrary strings representing resources in VSTS and TFS.
+Tokens are arbitrary strings representing resources in Azure DevOps.
 Token format differs per resource type, however hierarchy and separator characters are common between all tokens.

 ### Listing tokens for a namespace

 Once you have figured the required namespace, you can list all the tokens available in namespace for a specific user or security group.
 `az devops security permission list --namespace-id <NAMESPACE_ID> --subject <USER_ID/GROUP_DESCRIPTOR>`

+You can also use token parameter in above command if you know the token already and want to list only root and/or child tokens of a resource.
+This way you will be able to filter results when some namespace has long list of ACLs for given user/group.
+`az devops security permission list  --namespace-id <NAMESPACE_ID> --subject <USER_ID/GROUP_DESCRIPTOR> --token <SECURITY_TOKEN> --recurse`

 To get the required token for different namespaces, refer following [doc](security_tokens.md)

+For given token, and group/user, if you need to list permissions or resolve the allow/deny bits to its corresponding permission types,use following command.
-To list permissions for given token, for a group or user `az devops security permission list  --namespace-id <NAMESPACE_ID> --subject <USER_ID/GROUP_DESCRIPTOR> --token <SECURITY_TOKEN>`
+`az devops security permission show  --namespace-id <NAMESPACE_ID> --subject <USER_ID/GROUP_DESCRIPTOR> --token <SECURITY_TOKEN>`

-Check `resolve-json` command to interpret the json response and resolving it to corresponding permmission types.
-`az devops security permission resolve-json --namespace-id <NAMESPACE_ID> --json-path listPermissionsJsonResponse.txt`

 ### Changing permissions